jimasp/behave-vsc/README.md

   - C. Run tagged tests:
     - Via the `Run Tests with Tags` profile in the test explorer (or via the `>` and `Execute using profile` in the feature file).
 Note that this can be further filtered by your selection in the test tree.
     - Via run profiles.
-Use the `behave-vsc.runProfiles` to set up run profiles in the test explorer.
+Use the `runProfiles` setting to set up run profiles in the test explorer.
 Remember however that (a) the test tree selection determines the behave command line, and (b) the UI will only update the tests you filtered/selected in the test tree.
 This combination actually makes it very flexible, e.g. you can select to run a single folder of feature tests with a given tag.
 An example `runProfiles` section might look like this:

       ```json
+      // settings.json
       "behave-vsc.runProfiles": {
           "tagA profile": {
               "tagExpression": "@a",